freepose/freepose.github.io/README.md

 1. The source codes are released at [pyFAST](http://github.com/freepose/pyFAST).

-2. The data sources are avaiable at [FAST](http://zenodo.org/communities/fast/) communities.
+2. The data sources are avaiable at ZENODO [FAST](http://zenodo.org/communities/fast/) communities.

 3. The [bib](paper/zhijinwang.bib) file.